kadixfox/kadixfox/README.md

 - 🌱 I’m currently learning ... basic executive functioning
 - 💞️ I’m looking to collaborate on ... cat pictures
 - 📫 How to reach me ... carrier pigeon\
-bash and siril go together like pineapple and pizza\
+\
--=kadix=-
+bash and siril go together like pineapple and pizza